Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: Detection prospects

 So far our calculations are based on the assumption that the GW emission spectrum from CCSNe events can be approximated by a Gaussian function.
-To account for uncertainties in the spectral shape of GW emission from CCSNe events, we consider two CCSNe spectral models from Fig.~3 of Ref.~\cite{Szczepanczyk:2021bka}: the \texttt{Ott+11 s27-fheat1.05} model (blue) and the \texttt{And+19 m15r} model (red).
-We keep the spectral shape of these two models and rescale the amplitude\footnote{This is for illustrative purpose only as we aim to find a plausible range of required GW energy for detection of GWs from CCSNe with third-generation detectors.}, to calculate the GWB single-to-noise ratio $(S/N)_{\mathrm{GWB}}$ and single-event detection rate $R_\text{det}$ for ET and CE.
+To illustrate the impact of CCSN waveform modeling uncertainties on our detectability forecasts, we consider two CCSNe spectral models from Fig.~3 of Ref.~\cite{Szczepanczyk:2021bka}: the Ott+11 s27-fheat1.05 model (blue) and the And+19 m15r model (red).\footnote{A comprehensive survey of all available CCSN numerical-simulation waveforms is impractical.
+We therefore evaluated six waveforms shown in Fig.~3 of Ref.~\cite{Szczepanczyk:2021bka} and selected these two representative models with intermediate (i.e., nonextreme) results for demonstration purposes.} We keep the spectral shape of these two models and rescale the amplitude\footnote{This is for illustrative purpose only as we aim to find a plausible range of required GW energy for detection of GWs from CCSNe with third-generation detectors.} to calculate the GWB single-to-noise ratio $(S/N)_{\mathrm{GWB}}$ and single-event detection rate $R_\text{det}$ for ET and CE.
 Results are shown in Fig. \ref{fig:detection_SNR_Rate}.
 Solid lines indicate the $(S/N)_{\mathrm{GWB}}$ as a function of the average GW energy per CCSNe, while dashed lines show the corresponding detectable event rate per year.
 The purple and orange shaded bands represent model-dependent uncertainties.
 In the same figure, the gray and gold dashed horizontal lines mark the detection thresholds $(S/N)_{\mathrm{GWB}} = 3$ and $R_\text{det} = 1$, respectively.
 The vertical lines correspond to the GW energy constraints obtained in this work.

-In Fig.~\ref{fig:detection_SNR_Rate}, one can draw consistent conclusions as in Figure~\ref{fig:f0_delta_E}.
+In Fig.~\ref{fig:detection_SNR_Rate}, one can draw consistent conclusions as in Fig.~\ref{fig:f0_delta_E}.
 First, the requirement on the GW energy for a detection of the GWB is generally higher than that for individual CCSNe events.
 This is most significant for CE, with two differing by a factor of 10, whereas the difference is around $3$ for ET.
 This can be attributed to differences in detector noise characteristics and the ORF.
 The GWB can be detectable with third-generation detectors if the GW energy is $\gtrsim 10^{-4}~M_\odot c^2$, whereas a detection of single CCSNe event is possible if $E_{\text{GW}} \gtrsim 10^{-5}~M_\odot c^2$.